aariasquodem/kt_documentation_pfizer/technical_architecture_document.md

 * The idea behind this project was to create build website for vaccine campaing.
 * Site-specific URL should be available for the world.

-*Major changes compared to AAD Congress:*
-* It consists of a game called cytokine game (jakpairing) which was provide by other agencies..
-* A carousal panel is added, and one is removed.
-* Assets related update in site specific pages.
-* Contact Us Microservices setting is site specific.

 *Feature are mentioned below:*

 * Top nav menu in desktop view.